Flight Review

 Standard Operating Procedures (SOPs): GA pilots should develop and adhere to SOPs based on regulations and industry best practices.
 A sterile cockpit and proper use of aircraft lights should be defined in every pilot’s set procedures.

-Situational Awareness (SA): To establish SA, pilots should review the expected taxi route and location of hot spots.
-To maintain SA, pilots should avoid heads-down time when taxiing.
+Situational Awareness (SA): Pilots can establish SA by reviewing the expected taxi route and hot spot locations.
+Pilots can maintain SA by avoiding heads-down time when taxiing.

 Proficiency: Recurrent training and continuing education lead to proficiency.
 A flight to a towered airport with an experienced instructor is a good way to learn and practice.